deostroll/oe-node-red/README.md

 nodeRedUserDir           string         nodered/                  Same as 'userDir' of node-red-settings.js

-disableNodeRedProjects   boolean        false                     If set to true, disables Node-RED projects
+disableNodeRedProjects   boolean        false                     If set to true, disables Node-RED projects.
+If set to anything else, enables
-                                                                  If set to anything else, enables Node-RED projects
+                                                                  Node-RED projects.
+See notes below for corresponding environment variable.

 flowProjectsDir          string         nodered/                  Sets the location where Node-RED stores the flow Git projects.
                                                                   Applicable when Node-RED projects are enabled.